darkzerone/darkzerone/README.md

 ## Hello, I'm Steven Leunk! 👋

-I am an experienced frontend developer who started in developing proffesionally 2019, I am always interested in learning anything or trying out new frameworks.
+I am an experienced frontend developer who started developing proffesionally 2019, I am always interested in learning anything or trying out new frameworks.
 Never afraid to try something new!
 After all we are developers that like to learn and expand our skillset!

 ## Skills